hdkiller/Auto-GPT-SystemInfo/README.md

 ## Compatibility

-The plugin supports Linux, MacOs and Windows.
+The plugin supports Linux, macOS, and Windows.